kcrary/istari/docs/type-theory.md

 since the proof of `B` is not retained, the `y` hypothesis must be [*hidden*](#hypotheses) to ensure that it is not used in the extract.

-Equality of subset type is strong as regards the type, but weak as regards the predicate.
+Equality of subset types is strong as regards the type, but weak as regards the predicate.
 For `{ x : A | B }` to be equal to `{ x : C | D }`, we must have that `A` and `C` are equal types, but `B` and `D` merely need to imply each other.
 This is usually